42-Hour Gap: How Slow Lead Response Costs B2B Companies $1.6M/Year

 Methodology

-Data from Artemis GTM's 2026 Benchmark Study analyzing 127 B2B SaaS companies ($1M-$50M ARR).
+Directional, drawn from the Artemis GTM 2026 Benchmark Study — our hands-on GTM audits of B2B SaaS companies ($1M-$50M ARR) plus industry benchmarks, not a controlled study.
 Response times measured from first intent signal (form fill, pricing page visit, or demo request) to first human outreach.
 Median, not mean, to reduce outlier bias.

 Full methodology: artemisgtm.ai/research/methodology/